LaurentVe/Keypoints-face-detection/README.md

 ![](asset/sample_architecture.PNG)

 The best results were achieved with this lighter architechture adding BatchNormalization in between each of the 5 Convs and the activations.
 Performance was already better even after 10 epochs.
+BatchNorm proves to help vanishing gradient issue with deeper CNN (multiple conv blocks).

 Best architecture summary: